fullstorydev/solr-bench/README.md

 * Results are available after the benchmark in results-\<timestamp\>.json file.

 ### Acknowledgement
-This started as a project funded by Google Summer of Code (SOLR-10317), later supported by FullStory.
+This started as a project funded by Google Summer of Code (SOLR-10317), later supported by FullStory team.